F00L1X/wsflx/terminal-styling/readme.md

 - [**JanDeDobbeleer**](https://github.com/JanDeDobbeleer) - Creator of Oh My Posh
 - [**F00L1X**](https://github.com/F00L1X/wsflx) - Creator of this script

-## 📜 License
+## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.